From Northern New Jersey into New York City: Your Ultimate Guide

 The stops for these lines are shown on the map to the right.
 They primarily run through Warren, Morris, Hunterdon, and Somerset counties before all stopping at Newark Broad Street, Secaucus Junction, and finally New York Penn Station.

-Each of these lines do go to New York Penn Station, and no transfer is necessary.
+Each of these lines does go to New York Penn Station, and no transfer is necessary.
 Hop on at any one of these stops and stay on until arriving in New York City!

 These are also the only three railway lines that stop at the Newark Broad Street stop, so those who need to get on the Newark Light Rail can transfer here.